 ‘Reality is not always probable’ is constructed from tens of thousands of white dice and is generated, line by line, by manually emulating the rules of a simple computer binary program.
 Its title references a quote by Jorge Luis Borges and men’s disquiet towards a lack of controllable or predictable events and the belief that complete knowledge is impossible.

-The work originates from the artists interest in the human experience of digital production and the shift away from the material towards the virtual, the networked, the digital – towards a new everyday reality, in which the material and immaterial are increasingly interchangeable, compressed and flattened into one plane of experience, as if all of life could be reduced to 1s and 0s.
+The work originates from the artists interest in the human experience of digital production and the shift away from the material towards the virtual and the digital – towards a new everyday reality, in which the material and immaterial are increasingly interchangeable, compressed as if all of life could be reduced to 1s and 0s.

 It is part of a recent series of works in which Troika adapt systems and methods, such as computer algorithms or mathematical sequences, that are borrowed from the virtual backbone to our physical world.
 Using everyday materials such as copper and high tech tape or, here, dice to simulate digital sequences, these works are physical reenactments of what is increasingly invisible.
 They reflect on the ways how the digital world increasingly reaches out into the physical one.